MeshA*: Efficient Path Planning With Motion Primitives: Method

-\item \\ \end{enumerate} Condition (b) requires that all primitives of the predecessor leading to the projection cell of the successor are present in its configuration, while Condition (a) ensures that there are no other primitives in the successor. \end{enumerate} Having defined the successor relationship, we now define the cost of transitioning from a predecessor to a successor, assuming that the cost of each primitive $prim$ is $c_{prim}$.
+Condition (2) requires that all primitives of the predecessor leading to the projection cell of the successor are present in its configuration, while Condition (1) ensures that there are no other primitives in the successor.